princeali909/Hackathon2/README.md

 $ pod update
 ```

-If there is your first time using Cocoapods, <a href="https://guides.cocoapods.org/using/getting-started.html">here is their website</a>, to get more information and for installation.
+If there is your first time using Cocoapods, <a href="https://guides.cocoapods.org/using/getting-started.html">you should go to their website</a> , for installation and to get more information.

 After the pods are installed and up to date, open <b>LoginScreen.xcworkspace</b> with Xcode.

 ## Read More

-If you want to read more about the project, such as our inspiration, how we built it, challenges, please check out <a href="https://devpost.com/software/helping-hand-stgbry">out Devpost</a>.
+If you want to read more about the project, such as our inspiration, how we built it, challenges, please check out <a href="https://devpost.com/software/helping-hand-stgbry">our Devpost</a>.

 ## Documentation